-The occurence of expenditure during the course of business is very natural.
-Generally, expenditure is incurred to increase the efficiency of business and further returns.
-These are braodly classified into two categories, i.e. capital expenditure and revenue expenditure.
-Capital Expenditure is an expense made to acquire an asset or improve the capacity of the asset.
-Conversely, revenue expenditure implies the routine expenditure, that is incurred in the day to day business activities.
+The occurrence of expenditure during the course of business is very natural.
+These are broadly classified into two categories, i.e. capital expenditure and revenue expenditure.
+Capital Expenditure is the one which a company incurs to acquire an asset or improve the capacity of the asset or repay long-term liability.
+Conversely, revenue expenditure implies the routine expenditure, that the company incurs to undertake day-to-day operations.

 |Basis for Comparison||Capital Expenditure||Revenue Expenditure|

 |Meaning||Capital Expenditure refers to the outlay of funds for acquiring or increasing the value of the fixed assets.||Revenue Expenditure is an expenditure whose whole benefit is utilized during the current accounting period.|

 |Benefits||Produces benefits over several years.||Produces benefits for an accounting year.|

 |Appears in||Balance Sheet||Profit and Loss Account|